LiangliangNan/Easy3D/python/README.md

 Below are the detailed steps for creating the wheel file and installation.

-- Step 1: Install the build Tool (only if not installed)
+- Step 1: Install the `build` tool (only if not installed)

   - `pip install build`

-- Step 2: Build the Wheel
+- Step 2: Build the wheel

   - `cd YOUR_BUILD_DIRECTORY/lib/python`

   - `python -m build`

-- Step 3: Install the Wheel
+- Step 3: Install the wheel

   - `pip install dist/easy3d-2.6.0-py3-none-any.whl` # <-- Use your actual wheel file name